 - 2000: TedQual (Tourism Education Quality) Certification from the UN World Tourism Organisation (UNWTO).

 - 1999: Designation as Asia's only university amongst the 16-member UNWTO Education and Training Network.

-The School’s staff members excel not just in teaching, but are also very active in the hospitality industry, holding executive or advisory positions in a number of international, regional and local tourism organisations including:
+The School’s staff members not only excel in teaching, but are also very active in the hospitality industry, holding executive or advisory positions in a number of international, regional and local tourism organisations, including the following:

 - Asia-Pacific CHRIE

 - Hong Kong Association of Registered Tour Coordinators

 - Hong Kong Association of Travel Agents

 - Hospitality Financial and Technology Professionals

 - International Academy for the Study of Tourism

 - International Council on Hotel, Restaurant, and Institutional Education